How it Works

 #### Customer Data Custody and Control

-* **Data stays in your buckets** — Both raw logs and index files are stored in your own S3 buckets.
-Scanner never moves your data out of your environment, ensuring full control and avoiding vendor lock-in.
+* **Data stays in your buckets by default** - Raw logs and index files are stored in S3 buckets you own, ensuring full control and avoiding vendor lock-in.
+(Scanner can host this storage instead for teams that don't want to run any AWS infrastructure.)

 * **Immutable, append-only indexes** — Once logs are indexed, the compressed index files are append-only, include internal checksums, and remain fully searchable even if original logs are deleted or altered.